ToxicFrog/ngasm/selfhosted/README.md

 The shift makes it ordering-sensitive (so that `foo` and `oof` won't have the same hash) but also means that when hashing symbols longer than 16 characters, only the last 16 will affect the hash.

+# 03 - Label Refactoring

+This has the same behaviour as stage 2, but rewrites the code to make use of labels, replacing hard-coded jump targets.
+This means I can finally rearrange the source code without worrying about recalculating my jumps!

+It also uses labels as ersatz defines, for variable addresses where we don't care exactly where in memory they reside, just that they have unique addresses.
+Since the assembler still outputs 1 instruction per line, even on blank lines, each label will have a unique address.